danielfrg/s3contents/README.md

 To access local file as well as remote files in S3 you can use [hybridcontents](https://github.com/viaduct-ai/hybridcontents).

-First:
+First install it:

 ```
 pip install hybridcontents
 ```

-And use a configuration like this:
+Use a configuration similar to this:

 ```python
 from s3contents import S3ContentsManager